LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 The site name "Problematically" uses two colours for stylistic purposes, the last four characters "a11y" (the numeronym for accessibility is orange `#EE6C4D` and that orange has a contrast of 2.92:1 against the page background `#FAFAFA`.
 This qualifies as large text, as it is both bold and greater than 18.66px or is larger than 24px, so the contrast only needs to be 3:1 to meet this SC.
 Just a note, here, when I was making the test site, I considered intentionally making the font not meet the bold and/or size requirements on "mobile", as sometimes we may find a "large" font that passes on a large viewport, against the 3:1 requirement, but then we shrink the viewport and suddenly it fails against the now required 4.5:1, as the font is smaller than required.
 This is something to bear in mind when testing, if something passes the 3:1 on a "desktop" does it also pass on "mobile"?

+##### How to find

+The tools I use don't appear to help, here.
+I don't regularly use WAVE, I have it installed but I barely use it.
+It often catches contrast issues, but this time, it hasn't, nor have any of the other semi-automated tools.
+Manual checking with a colour contrast analyser is required to catch this. i discussed this process, earlier.

 ##### Solution

 For this, it's as simple as making the orange colour darker.
 I went with `#ec5b36`, which gives us a "conforming" contrast of 3.28:1, but remember, contrast values aren't the goal, they're a minimum conforming level and it will help more people if we made it even darker.
 Just a note, throughout this site I used CSS custom properties (variables), so I'm not actually changing every single thing, I often make a change to the variable's value and it fixes many things